royratcliffe/dfu-on-stm32/README.md

 pointer (MSP) value, and the second address is the program counter (PC) value.
 The MSP value is the address of the top of the stack, and the PC value is the address of the DFU entry point.
-You can find these values in the STM32 reference manual or in the linker script for your project.
+You can find these values in the STM32 reference manual.

 Next, call the `vJumpToDFU` function with the correct MSP and PC values.
 For example, if the MSP value is `0x20020000` and the PC value is